-Each week you are to write an original reply to the DQ and reply to at least two other students by Sunday at 11:59pm.
-You cannot earn full credit unless you provide meaningful feedback to a couple peers.
+- Each week you are to write an original reply to the DQ and reply to at least two other students by Sunday at 11:59pm. - Please do not wait until the last minute to post your original discussion in order to make it easier for students to reply to everyone - You cannot earn full credit unless you provide meaningful feedback to a couple peers.